- Nearly 2 million plants

 With three climatic zones and nearly two million plants, Eden never fails to provide anything less than a jaw-dropping horticultural extravaganza throughout the year.

-Spring plant highlights
+Summer plant highlights

 - It's harvest time across the site, with displays of fruit and vegetables.
 Find out about our Harvest Festival.

 - Check our events calendar for seasonal demonstrations like apple pressing.

 - Anemones provide a splash of welcome colour.

 - As dusk falls, the gardens transform into a sparkling winter wonderland, our trees laden with twinkling lights.